Ethyl formate Basic information

 Ethyl formate has a characteristic, pungent odor similar to ethyl acetate and reminiscent of pineapple and a slightly bitter taste.
 It has been also reported to have a rum-like odor.
 The ester is slightly soluble in water (9 parts/100 at 18 °C) with gradual decomposition into formic acid and ethanol; it is miscible in ethanol, ether, and acetone (HSDB, 2013), as well as in benzene.

 Colorless and transparent liquid, volatile, with a pleasant, fruity odor.
 Miscible with ethanol and ether, soluble in acetone.
 The solubility in water is 11.8g/100ml.

 Reported in the oil of Boronia dentigeroides; it has been identified in Florida orange juice, several varieties of honey, apple and pear and in distilled liquors, such as rum.
 Also reported found in peach, raspberry, strawberry, pineapple, cabbage, vinegar, cheeses, butter, cream, milk powder, cooked beef, beer, coffee, tea, honey, corn oil, brandy and mussels.

-ChEBI: A formate ester resulting from the formal condensation of formic acid with ethanol.
+ChEBI: Ethyl formate is a formate ester resulting from the formal condensation of formic acid with ethanol.
 It has a role as a fumigant and a plant metabolite.
 It is a formate ester and an ethyl ester.